-- 4. I have also examined compliance with the applicable clauses of the Secretarial Standards namely SS-1 and SS-2 issued by the Institute of Company Secretary of India on Meetings of the Board of Directors and General Meeting namely. - 5.
-I have not examined compliance by the Company with applicable financial laws, like direct and indirect tax laws, since the same have been subject to review by statutory financial audit and other designated professionals. - 6.
-During the period under review the Company has complied with the provisions of the Act, Rules, Regulations, Guidelines, etc. mentioned above subject to the qualifications mentioned in paragraph 8 below: - 7.
+- 6. During the period under review the Company has complied with the provisions of the Act, Rules, Regulations, Guidelines, etc. mentioned above subject to the qualifications mentioned in paragraph 8 below. - 7.
 Subject to the qualifications mentioned in paragraph 8, I further report as below: - 7.1 that, - - (a) proper advance notices for Board and Committee meetings were issued to Directors during the year; such notices accompanied detailed notes on agenda items and draft minutes of respective meetings; the Company adopts a system to enable Directors to seek and obtain required information and clarifications on the agenda items before the meeting and for meaningful participation at the meeting.
-Majority decision is carried through while the dissenting members' views, if any, are captured and recorded as part of the minutes. - (b) the Company followed proper Board processes in convening and conduct of Meetings Members and Directors; the Company has maintained proper Books to record Proceedings of General Meetings of Members, Minutes of Meetings of Board and Committee of Directors; resolutions passed by e-voting, if any, are recorded in the Minutes Book of General Meetings. - 7.2 that, the changes in the composition of the Board of Directors that took place during the period under review were carried out in compliance with the provisions of the Act; - 7.3 There were no instances of: - (i) Public, Preferential Issue of Shares or Debentures or Sweat Equity; - (ii) redemption buy-back of securities; - (iii) major decisions taken by the Members in pursuance to Section 180 of the Companies Act, 2013; - (iv) merger, amalgamation, reconstruction etc.; - (v) foreign technical collaborations.
+Majority decision is carried through while the dissenting members' views, if any, are captured and recorded as part of the minutes. - (b) the Company followed proper Board processes in convening and conduct of Meetings Members and Directors; the Company has maintained proper Books to record Proceedings of General Meetings of Members, Minutes of Meetings of Board and Committee of Directors; resolutions passed by e-voting, if any, are recorded in the Minutes Book of General Meetings. - (c) I further report that there are adequate systems and processes in the company commensurate with the size and operations of the company to monitor and ensure compliance with applicable laws, rules, regulations and guidelines. - 7.2 that, the changes in the composition of the Board of Directors that took place during the period under review were carried out in compliance with the provisions of the Act; - 7.3 There were no instances of: - (i) Public, Preferential Issue of Shares or Debentures or Sweat Equity; - (ii) redemption buy-back of securities; - (iii) major decisions taken by the Members in pursuance to Section 180 of the Companies Act, 2013; - (iv) merger, amalgamation, reconstruction etc.; - (v) foreign technical collaborations.